Nazi archaeology: To archaeologists

 Prior to the formation of the Ahnenerbe, there was little funding for or interest in Germanic archaeology.
 This allowed for the Nazi Party to easily rouse interest in the subject among the general public, which in turn made it easier to push their ethnocentric views onto the uninformed public.
-Another side effect of this sudden support was felt in some scholarly circles, since many German scholars who specialized in archaeology had long been envious of the advancements in archaeology their European neighbors had made during their excavations in the Middle East.
+Another side effect of this sudden support was felt in some scholarly circles, since many German scholars who specialised in archaeology had long been envious of the advancements in archaeology their European neighbors had made during their excavations in the Middle East.
 With the sudden boom in interest, the scholars were finally able to put their knowledge to work.

 Because of Hitler, many changes occurred; funds were made available for scholars to make great advancements beyond their neighboring countries.
 Under Nazi rule, archaeology went from having one chair in prehistory in Marburg in 1933 to having nine chairs in the Reich in 1935.
 Once archaeology started gaining popularity, scholars were able to partake in much grander projects, such as the excavation of castles, old ruins, and bring back pieces for display in museums.

 One specific example of these changes was that the Römisch-Germanisches Zentralmuseum (Romano-Germanic Central Museum) in Mainz, which, in 1939, became for a time the Zentralmuseum für deutsche Vor- und Frühgeschichte (Central museum for German pre- and early history).
 (Note the difference between the original "Römisch-Germanisch" which denotes a historical period, and "deutsche", implying a continuous history of a united group of people.
 "Anglo-Saxon" and "English" would be rough analogies.)

 In their enthusiasm for the Nazi regime's support of archaeology, many German archaeologists became pawns and puppets of the real goals behind the movement.
 They answered to the requests of the Ahnenerbe, and not always in the interests of true archaeology.

 Interest in Iceland

-The country of Iceland was of particular interest to Nazi leadership due to their belief that the country was the Thule area which served as the birthplace of the Aryan race.
-In 1938, Ahnenerbe head Heinrich Himmler would send an archeological team to Iceland in hopes an ancient place of worship for Nordic gods like Thor and Odin.
-However, the Iceland government was less interested in assisting the Ahnenerbe-led 1938 expeditions and imposed restrictions which resulted in limited expeditions.
-Despite finding a cave which the Ahnenebre-led expedition team claimed was the location of the mystic place of worship, known as the hof, it was proven that the site was uninhabited before the 18th century.
-With British and American forces being able to successfully occupy Iceland, all planned Nazi led expeditions of Iceland would be cancelled in 1941.
+Iceland was of particular interest to the Ahnenerbe, which believed the island preserved an especially pure form of ancient Nordic culture.
+In 1938 the dialectologist Bruno Schweizer obtained Himmler's backing for an expedition to record traditional farming, architecture, folk songs and dances, and to search for shrines to Norse gods such as Thor and Odin.
+The Icelandic authorities restricted the project, and although the team identified a cave it claimed as an ancient place of worship (a hof), the site was shown to have been uninhabited before the 18th century.
+The expedition was rescheduled for the summer of 1940 but was shelved after the British occupation of Iceland in May 1940.